 A teaspoon of iodine is all a person requires in a lifetime, but because iodine cannot be stored for long periods, small amounts are needed regularly.
-The Institute of Medicine recommended dietary allowances for iodine are:
+The Institute of Medicine, or IOM, recommended dietary allowances for iodine are:

 - 1 to 8 years old: 90 micrograms

 - 9 to 13 years old: 120 micrograms

 - 14 years and older: 150 micrograms